pdimens/harpy/Modules/variantcalling.md

 ### Leviathan
-[Leviathan](https://github.com/morispi/LEVIATHAN) is an alternative variant caller that uses linked read barcode information to call structural variants (indels, inversions, etc.).
-Harpy first uses [LRez](https://github.com/morispi/LRez) to index the barcodes in the alignments, then it calls variants for individual samples using Leviathan.
+[Leviathan](https://github.com/morispi/LEVIATHAN) is an alternative variant caller that uses linked read barcode information to call structural variants (indels, inversions, etc.) exclusively, meaning it does not call SNPs.
+Harpy first uses [LRez](https://github.com/morispi/LRez) to index the barcodes in the alignments, then it calls variants using Leviathan.

 #### Individual-level variant calling
-Leviathan is intended to call structural variants on individual samples.
-Without using a population grouping file (`--populations`), variants will be called per-sample.
+When not using a population grouping file via `--populations`, variants will be called per-sample.
 Due to the nature of Structural Variant (SV) VCF files, there isn't an entirely fool-proof way of combining the variants of all the samples into a single VCF file, therefore the output will be a VCF for every sample.

 #### Population-level variant calling
-Some internal preliminary work revealed better SV calling when samples are grouped by population.
-With the inclusion of a population grouping file via `--populations`, Harpy will merge the bam files from for all samples within a population and call SV's on these alignment pools.
+With the inclusion of a population grouping file via `--populations`, Harpy will merge the bam files of all samples within a population and call SV's on these alignment pools.
 Preliminary work shows that this way identifies more variants and fewer false positives. **However**, individual-level information gets lost using this approach, so you will only be able to assess population-level variants, if that's what your primary interest is.

 !!!warning Potential barcode clashing
 If pooling by population, be mindful of potential sources of barcode clashing.
 For example, Gen I haplotagging uses 4-segment beadtags,